- Art Displays and Artistic Expression – Procedure

 ii.
 Public spaces and offices on SFCC main campus;

 iii.
-Grounds, offices and public spaces at the Higher Education Center.
+Grounds, offices and public spaces at the Santa Fe Higher Education Center.

 Statement of Accountability and Responsibility

-The President, through the Executive Director for Plant Operations and Maintenance and the Offices of Plant Operations, Maintenance, Safety and Security (POMSS), shall be responsible for enforcing POMSS procedures and policies.
-POMSS shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Executive Director of Plant Operations and Management and the Office of Plant Operations and Management ), shall be responsible for enforcing art installation policies and procedures.
+Plant Operations and Management shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 Revised and SFCC Governing Board approved: 2/18/16